-- 1. Prepare a virtual machine for Unified CM - 2.
-Prepare a server for Cisco Unified CM
+- 1. Configure platform connectivity to the LAN - 2.
+Prepare the server for Unified CM

 For a quick and easy installation experience, it is essential to know up front what information you will need.
 To install Cisco Unified CM, make sure you have completed the following steps before you start: